 Enjoy a Picnic Lunch and the Breathtaking View

-Hudson Hil’s Café & Market of Cold Spring, NY is the on-site food provider for daily visitors to Boscobel House & Gardens.
-Hudson Hil’s prepares and delivers fresh sandwiches, salads and more weekends in May and daily June through October.
+Hudson Hil’s Café & Market of Cold Spring, NY is the on-site food provider for visitors to Boscobel House & Gardens.
+Hudson Hil’s prepares and delivers fresh sandwiches and salads on weekends May through October.
 Pack a picnic lunch and spend the afternoon enjoying breathtaking views near the picnic areas.
 Relax and enjoy your refreshments at one of the patio tables near the garden and then walk out to the Belvedere to view the Hudson River and its Highlands, Constitution Island and the U.S. Military Academy at West Point (don’t forget your camera!).
-Plan to attend one of our evening events or Shakespeare performances, and it’s a great way to spend a summer day.
+Plan a guided house tour beforehand or attend an evening event after, and it’s a great way to spend a summer day.

 Hike the Woodland Trail

 This 1.25-mile, groomed trail winds through 29 acres of rustic landscape and features spectacular vistas of the Hudson River.
 Benches and wooden gazebos provide a welcome respite and a great place to take in the exceptional views.
 The groomed trail is an easy difficulty level but does have a few inclines.
 Self-guided maps are available at the Visitor’s Center.